csprh/HABNetModelling/README.md

 * **genSingleH5sWrapper.m**: Top level wrapper code to generate H5 file from lat, lon and date (inputs all config info and then calls genSingleH5s)

+* **outputImagesFromDataCubeScript.m**: Load all configs and call outputImagesFromDataCube.m (take H5 datacube and then output images for feature extraction / classification

 ## TODO